Protect Yourself From the Sun if You Have Bullous Pemphigoid (BP)

 The immune system of the skin is sensitive to the environment.
 Sunlight and air temperature normally affect the skin, but, if you have Bullous Pemphigoid (BP), which is an autoimmune disease, getting sun or too much heat can lead to blistering.

 Researchers studied 27 people with BP for a year.
-Examinations were conducted every 3 months and blistering was observed in the participants on the scalp, face, neck, hands, trunk, lower extremities and mouth.
-The researchers, then, examined the BP occurences in the subjects, based on whether the intensity of sun exposure was negligible, regular, or intense.
+Examinations were conducted every 3 months and blistering was observed in the participants on the scalp, face, neck, hands, trunk, lower extremities, and mouth.
+The researchers, then, examined the BP occurrences in the subjects, based on whether the intensity of sun exposure was negligible, regular, or intense.

 An increase of sun exposure, as well as toxins and pollutants in the air from wildfires, can interact with the skin and cause more flares of inflammatory skin conditions, such as BP.

 Existing skin disorders will be exacerbated by weather and vegetation changes.
 Extreme weather events—as well as the various skin diseases they facilitate—will continue to rise in frequency.
-Being prepared for extreme weather and trying to keep out of the sun are two strategies that seem most necessary to prevent further flares of BP.
+Preparing for extreme weather and trying to stay out of the sun are two strategies that seem most necessary to prevent further flares of BP.

 Sources: